AERodgers/plugin_getTimeAndF0Data/README.md

 * PoLaR level values

-To use the plugin, select "Clone or download" followed by "Download ZIP".
+To use the plugin, select "Code" followed by "Download ZIP".
 Extract the ZIP file and copy the plugin_getTimeAndF0Data folder to your Praat preferences directory.
 (See http://www.fon.hum.uva.nl/praat/manual/preferences_directory.html for more information.)

 ----------------